 Naimer, Ch. and Piso, B. (2015): Outpatient neurological rehabilitation: goal attainment in stroke patients.
 Systematic review.
 Decision Support Document 92.

-[thumbnail of DSD Nr.92: Addendum: Pilotierung einer Fragebogenerhebung am Neurologischen Rehabilitationszentrum Rosenhügel]
+PDF (DSD Nr.92: Addendum: Pilotierung einer Fragebogenerhebung am Neurologischen Rehabilitationszentrum Rosenhügel)

 Background: In Austria, rehabilitation is mainly provided as inpatient rehabilitation.
 In the last years however, an increase in outpatient (including neurological) rehabilitation can be observed.
 In the Austrian rehabilitation plan of 2012, aims for outpatient rehabilitation have been defined.
 These can be summarised as a higher flexibility of the therapy plan, a higher participation within the living environment, a higher activation of the self-help capability, a better re-integration into the work process and a better cooperation with aftercare units.
 Aim of this report (a master's thesis) is to analyse, whether outpatient stroke patients are able to achieve these goals.